zlamalp/opsi-admin/README.md

 #### App structure

-This app consist of 2 main parts:
+This app consist of 3 parts:

-* Client GWT/GXT web app, which provides simplified UI for OPSI and apps own purpose.
-* Server part, which handles authorization of users to respective agendas, allow grouping of clients and communicate with the rest of systems.
+* *opsi-admin-api* is API layer for server side of the app related to persistence (DB).
+* *opsi-admin-core* is implementation layer for the server side of the app related to persistence (DB).
+* *opsi-admin-wui* which consist of two parts.
+It contain RPC of the server side and also client web-app (user interface).
+They are both using GWT/GXT and this module also contains spring configuration and whole app initialization.

 #### Local run (GWT - DevMode)